jmaupetit/md2pdf/README.md

 ## Installation

-Clone this project first and install it with its dependancies by typing:
+Clone this project first and install it with its dependancies (ideally in a virtualenv, see the [virtualenvwrapper project documentation](http://virtualenvwrapper.readthedocs.org/en/latest/index.html)) by typing:

     $ python setup.py install